Applying for teacher training need not be held back due to gaps in subject knowledge, or lack of degree in that subject.

 You must have been offered a place on our programme (or with another provider) with enrolment on an SKE course as a condition of acceptance.

-SKE courses are fully funded by the Department for Education – so you won’t have to pay any tuition fees – and you may be eligible for a training bursary of up to £5,600 to support you throughout the course.
+SKE courses are funded by the Department for Education – so you won’t have to pay any tuition fees – and you may be eligible for a training bursary of £175 per week to support you throughout the course.

 The bursary is dependent on progression at the required rate - to receive the SKE bursary you need to complete the equivalent of 20-25 hours of study each week.
 However, it may be possible to extend the duration of the course enabling you to work less hours per week for a longer period.